 A weeklong stay in the countryside is absolutely ideal with kids.
 Tuscany is the first rural region I recommend to families (Umbria is the second).
 Yes, Tuscany is touristy, but it is touristy for a reason — there is a long list of incredible things to see and do.
 The consequence of Tuscany’s popularity is that there is a wide array of accommodation options and services.
 This infrastructure is what makes travel with kids here work so well.

 Italy is a big place — make sure you look at a map and understand where you will start and finish the trip.
-When possible, I encourage people to go in one direction and structure flights accordingly, i.e. start in Rome and end in Venice, flying in and out of each city, respectively.
+When possible, I encourage people to go in one direction and structure flights accordingly, e.g. start in Rome and end in Venice, flying in and out of each city, respectively.

-Most of the truly family-friendly accommodation options — those with a kitchen and private living space — have week-long minimum stay requirements from Saturday-to-Saturday in peak travel periods.
+Most of the truly family-friendly accommodation options — those with a kitchen and private living space — have weeklong minimum stay requirements from Saturday to Saturday in peak travel periods.
 It is best to book this part of your trip first and then work around it.

 Venice with Kids

 Families have a love/hate relationship with Venice.
 Either they come back raving or they are miserable every minute they are there.
 In my book, it is a must-see city, particularly with school-age kids and older (it is a bit of a challenge with babies and toddlers given all the steps and open water, but not impossible).
 If you have young children and want to opt out of Venice, there are many other possibilities for an additional few days on the ground — the Cinque Terre, Lucca and Florence, to name a few.

 In a 10-day itinerary, visit each city for two to three days and spend the bulk of the time in the countryside per my outline above.
 The only exception is winter months, when rural activities are more limited (skiing is the exception).
 In those cases, the itinerary can be reversed with extra city time.
 With a full two weeks in Italy, it’s definitely possible to see Rome, Tuscany and Venice properly without feeling rushed.